1-888-466-4677

 Just Follow These Steps

 3. Take the appropriate state test.
 Most states are using the National Home Inspector Exam (NHIE) as their state exam.
-When you complete our home inspector courses, you get access to 5 full length practice tests and a study guide to help you prepare for this difficult test
+When you complete our home inspector courses, you get access to 5 full length practice tests and a study guide to help you prepare for this very difficult test

 4. Submit your home inspector license/registration application to your state, along with the appropriate fee.

 6. After you feel comfortable doing home inspections, consider adding on other types of inspections to your business.
-Find out more about these possibilities by ordering our Expanding Your Business courses in Commercial, New Construction and Manufactured Housing Inspections.
+Find out more about these possibilities by ordering and completing our Expanding Your Business courses in Commercial, New Construction and Manufactured Housing Inspections.

 Super Inspector Package